 Now that you know this, to save your own life you must relinquish your isolation to let others who understand this neurobiological phenomenon help you retrain your brain.
 You will come to understand what is going on in your head.
 You'll find approximately three people who are willing to help you retrain your brain.
 Everyone will commit to telling the truth and doing what the combination of you agree to do.
-You are now in the driver's seat on the road to recovery.
+You are now on the road to recovery.